World Athletics C’ships: Sreeshankar in long jump final; Avinash Sable in 3000m steeplechase final

 In the men’s 20km race walking final, Sandeep Kumar finished 40th with a time of 1hr 31min 58sec.
 In the women’s event, Priyanka Goswami finished 34th with a time of 1hr 39min 42sec.

 Tajinderpal Singh Toor pulled out of the shot put qualifiers after going through his practice throws.

-It is unclear why Toor pulled out.
+The groin injury he suffered is set to rule him out of Birmingham 2022 as well.

+“No, I will not be able to take part in the Commonwealth Games because of this groin injury.
+It’s a hard time for me,” Toor told PTI from Eugene.
+“I had pulled my groin muscle four days ago while at Chula Vista and it greatly affected my performance.
+I will do rehab, work hard and come back stronger in future competitions.”